How much does it cost to put a dog or cat to sleep in the UK?

 Median £69 across 35 real prices

-Rabbits need vaccinating against two killers, myxomatosis and rabbit haemorrhagic disease, both of which are almost always fatal and spread easily.
+Rabbits need protecting against two killers, myxomatosis and rabbit haemorrhagic disease, both almost always fatal and both spread easily by insects and contact.

 Median £69 across 35 real prices